DerWandelndeWicht/neuraRoboticRosChallange/README.md

  <li>edge_detector_3Dimgs.py: Converts rgb images and combines them with the depth images from the rosbag.
 Publish the results as a Pointcloud and Markers under a new topic.</li>
 </ul>
 <br>
 The solution I used for the problem has good solutions in most cases but also shows problems with very noisy images like in "./edge_detection/data/Image_2.png".
-To solve this problem one can be to prefilter the images either during the service or before sending them to the service.
+To solve this problem one can prefilter the images either during the service or before sending them to the service.
 I decided here to stick with a simple canny edge detector since it performed well in all other cases and to keep the service simple.<br>

 ### 3.1 Code Execution
 To execute my solution run the following commands from the catkin_workspace. <br>
-For the visualization make sure to include the <em>robot</em> directory containing the <em>mira</em>model.
+For the visualization make sure to include the <em>"/robot"</em> directory containing the <em>mira</em> model.

 #### Terminal 1
 ```console